Sport in Brazil: Athletics

 Athletics is a traditional sport in Brazil, winning Olympic medals for the country.
 In athletics, the best known athletes are Adhemar Ferreira da Silva, João Carlos de Oliveira, Joaquim Cruz, Robson Caetano, Maurren Maggi and Fabiana Murer.
 Other important athletes in the history of Brazil are: Thiago Braz, Alison dos Santos, Nélson Prudêncio, Jadel Gregório, Zequinha Barbosa, Sanderlei Parrela, Claudinei Quirino, Vicente de Lima, André Domingos, Édson Ribeiro, Vanderlei Cordeiro de Lima, Caio Bonfim, Rosângela Santos, Letícia Oro Melo, Mauro Vinícius da Silva and Darlan Romani.

-In Brazil, athletics tends to lose many practitioners to football, who grant better salaries to athletes.
+In Brazil, athletics tends to lose many practitioners to football, which grants better salaries to its athletes.
 It's one of the reasons why the country has less global prominence in events such as the 100 metres.
 The sport is usually concentrated in some clubs specializing in athletics, and also receives attention and support from the country's Armed Forces.
 Brazil has a tradition in events such as triple jump and hosts important long-distance running events, such as Saint Silvester Road Race.